Black Trakka Tracking Tunnels

 Benefits of Using Black Trakka

 The Black Trakka™ was developed in NZ by Warren Agnew and is now patented in many countries.
-Approved as a standard operating procedure with NZ Dept of Conservation.
+Approved as a standard operating procedure with the NZ Dept of Conservation.
 The Black Trakka™ benefits include:

 - LOW COST – lowest price in NZ and low cost to transport.